Leveraging Large Language Models for Collective Decision-Making: Evaluation on the Coordination Process

 In total, we ran 120 meeting scenarios.
 We note that throughout the two studies, we chose $n > K$, i.e., the meeting size was always greater than the number of proposed options.
-This is because when the options presented at each round are more than the meeting members, it is difficult to amass a majority on one of the options and, therefore, to reach a consensus.
+When there are more options presented at each round than the number of meeting members, it is difficult to amass a majority on one of the options and, therefore, reach a consensus.
 Moreover, the coordination process is designed with the goal of collecting the members' feedback and gradually increasing the fraction of the members that the decision candidate can satisfy (i.e., satisfaction ratio $\hat r^t$).
 Therefore, the decision candidate is refined via several rounds of proposing new options, and proposing many options at each round is not needed.

-\textbf{Comparison with baselines.} Our system includes two interactive elements: (i) the conversation between a user and the intent extraction module, (ii) the multiple rounds of discussion.
-To show the gains from the two elements, we compared the system with the following two baselines:\footnote{We remark that since our proposed system focuses on \emph{open-ended textual preferences}, a direct comparison with the methods that process on time slots (e.g., \emph{Doodle, when2meet, MS Outlook, Calendar.help} etc.) is not viable.}
+\textbf{Comparison with baselines.} Our system includes two interactive elements: (i) the conversation between a user and the intent extraction module and (ii) the multiple rounds of discussion.
+To show the gains from the two elements, we compared the system with the following two baselines:

 \begin{itemize} \item \emph{Single-Round Non-Conversational Baseline.} In this baseline, both elements were absent.
-We did not use the interactive/conversational intent extraction module and instead provided the raw preferences $\vec \theta^1$ directly to the coordination module.
+We did not use the interactive/conversational intent extraction module and instead provided preferences without processing them directly in the coordination module.
 We ran the protocol for only one round (i.e., $T = 1$).

-\item \emph{Single-Round Conversational Baseline.} In this baseline, we used the interactive intent extraction module for the conversation with users, but ran the system for only one round.
+\item \emph{Single-Round Conversational Baseline.} In this baseline, we used the interactive intent extraction module for the conversation with users but ran the system for only one round.
 This is to measure the extent to which multiple rounds of refining the decision candidate improves the system performance. \end{itemize}

 \textbf{Robustness to paraphrased preferences.} We performed a robustness check where we paraphrased the schedule preferences in the simulations using the LLM and observed how the metrics would be affected.
 Specifically, we considered the scenarios with $n = 3$ members and $K = 2$ options after zero, one, and two paraphrases of the preferences.
 To measure the metrics of the system, we considered the Single-Round Non-Conversational baseline since it did not contain the intent extraction module, which might otherwise affect the evaluation.